MicrosoftDocs/visualstudio-docs/docs/test/manage-test-controllers-and-test-agents.md

     > [!NOTE]
     > Null passwords are not supported for user accounts.

-4. (Optional) If you do not want to use your test controller with a lab environment, but only to run tests from Visual Studio, clear **Register with Azure DevOps Project Collection**.
+4. (Optional) If you do not want to use your test controller with a lab environment, but only to run tests from Visual Studio, clear **Register with Project Collection**.

 5. (Optional) To configure your test controller for load testing, select **Configure for load testing**.
 Then type your SQL Server instance in **Create load test results database in the following SQL Server instance**.